adrianmejias/jQuery-MGlass/README.markdown

     });
     </script>

-**Chrome requirement**: you need to specify the image height & width CSS properties before
+**Chrome requirement**: you need to specify the image height & width CSS properties

 ## Options